 Data collection and preprocessing

 We collected woodcock locations with altitude readings from 2020–2024 using GPS transmitters as a part of a larger collaborative effort by the Eastern Woodcock Migration Research Cooperative (Blomberg et al. 2023, Clements et al. 2024, Fish et al. 2024).
-We captured woodcock across the eastern portion of their range using spotlighting and mist nets (McAuley et al. 1993) and attached 4–7 g PinPoint transmitters with altimeters (Lotek Wireless Inc., Newmarket, Ontario, CA) using a rump-mounted leg loop harness (Fish et al. 2024).
+We captured woodcock at 100 sites across the eastern portion of their range, including Alabama, Florida, Georgia, Louisiana, Maine, Maryland, New Jersey, New York, North Carolina, Nova Scotia, Ontario, Pennsylvania, Québec, Rhode Island, South Carolina, Vermont, Virginia, West Virginia, and Wisconsin.
+We caught woodcock using spotlights and mist nets (McAuley et al. 1993) and attached 4–7 g PinPoint transmitters with altimeters (Lotek Wireless Inc., Newmarket, Ontario, CA) using a rump-mounted leg loop harness (Fish et al. 2024).
 We aged and sexed birds upon capture, where juveniles were birds undertaking their first fall and spring migrations, after which they were considered adults.

 We programmed transmitters to collect locations every 1-3 days during migration, with locations alternating between diurnal (1300–1500 hours Eastern Time) and nocturnal (0000–0100 hours) locations.
-We subset these readings to include only locations in which birds had a known migratory or non-migratory state (Berigan 2024).
+We subset these readings to include only locations in which birds had a known migratory or non-migratory state, based on the hidden Markov model delineations of migratory tracks derived in Berigan (2024).
 We used ArcGIS Pro 3.2.1 (ESRI 2024a) to calculate the difference between the recorded altitude and orthometric elevation for each location (elevation layer; ESRI 2024b), providing a measurement of height above ground level for each point.
 To ensure computational tractability, we divided all observed altitudes by the maximum altitude in the dataset (2183m), allowing estimated flight altitudes to scale between 0 and 1.

-As woodcock are nocturnal migrants, we assumed all diurnal and non-migratory points were known ground locations.
+We classified data for our models based on prior descriptions of woodcock activity patterns.
+Woodcock are ground feeding birds which rarely fly outside of crepuscular hours (Rabe et al. 1983).
+When rare diurnal flights do occur they are generally brief, comprising 1–3% of diurnal time budgets, and close to the ground (McAuley et al. 2020).
+We therefore made a modeling assumption that all diurnal locations could be treated as known ground locations.
+As woodcock are nocturnal migrants, we define potential flight locations as all points which were nocturnal, occurred during migration, and were preceded and followed by steps longer than 99% of stopover movements (6.68 km, Berigan 2024).

 Modeling altitude distributions

 Our model of woodcock flight altitudes included both potential flight locations and known ground locations, with each class of data informing a different aspect of the model.
 Known ground locations were assumed to always have a true altitude of 0m, making their recorded altitudes Ar solely attributable to measurement error ε by the GPS units.
 The recorded altitude of a ground location i can be modelled as follows: